mosh3eb/merlin/docs/source/quickstart/first_quantum_layer.rst

 Measurement strategy tips
 -------------------------

-- ``PROBABILITIES`` returns the full Fock distribution – ideal for attaching dense classical heads or groupings.
+- ``PROBABILITIES`` returns the Fock state probability distribution – Ideal for attaching dense classical heads, simple linear probings or grouping strategies.
 - ``MODE_EXPECTATIONS`` compresses the outputs to one value per mode, reducing the number of classical weights you need downstream.
-- ``AMPLITUDES`` yields complex tensors and is restricted to noiseless simulations without detectors or photon-loss models.
+- ``AMPLITUDES`` yields tensors with complex values and is restricted to noiseless simulations without detectors.
 Convert them with ``torch.view_as_real`` or flatten real/imaginary parts before feeding the data to classical layers.

+More informations on measurement strategies can be found here: :doc:`../user_guide/measurement_strategy`.

 Choosing a computation space
 ============================